lbormann/darts-extern/README.md

 #### **--browser_path**

-Absolute path to chrome executable
+Absolute path to chrome executable.
+On macos the path to chrome is: /Applications/Google Chrome.app/Contents/MacOS/Google Chrome

 #### **--autodarts_user**